 Give me chocolate…all types of chocolate!
-These rich and creamy dark chocolate truffles are no exception.
+These easy rich and creamy dark chocolate truffles are no exception.

 I couldn’t decide how to top these homemade truffles, so I used three different toppings.
 Cocoa powder, coconut, and chopped nuts.
 (We used both almonds and hazelnuts.)